What We Believe

 We believe that Jesus sent the Holy Spirit to indwell and empower believers, to convict the world of sin and righteousness, and to glorify Christ.
 (John 14:16,17; 16:8-15)

 We believe that God is calling people into His family, called the Church, and that local churches are where He calls us to grow, learn, serve, worship, and minister.
-Our church is just one expression of the universal church (all those churches throughout the world that profess the true gospel of Jesus Christ).
 We believe that the church is the visible expression of His body and in it we are to pray, preach His word, sing psalms, hymns, and spiritual songs, and participate in the sacraments.
-Sacraments are signs and seals – they are visible representations of the Gospel of Jesus Christ and they confirm our relationship with Him.
-We believe He has given two sacraments to the church: Baptism and the Lord’s Supper.
+He has given two sacraments to the church: Baptism and the Lord’s Supper.
 (1 Corinthians 11:25,26, Colossians 3:15-17)

 We use the Westminster Confession of Faith and the Westminster Larger and Shorter Catechisms as faithful summaries of the teachings of the Bible.